 2. On the side, hover your cursor over the grey space within a section, where you want the exercise to be placed.
 Click the + icon that appears and then Coding Exercise.

 3. Enter the exercise’s title and then click Add Coding Exercise.

-  4. Move your cursor to the exercise title and click on the pencil icon that appears to choose the programming language the students will use.
+1. Move your cursor to the exercise title and click on the pencil icon that appears to begin creating the exercise.

-  6. Check the exercise’s solution by clicking on Check Solution at the bottom right hand of the page.
+7. Next, check the exercise’s solution by clicking Run tests at the bottom of the page.

-  7. If the solution is correct, click Save at the top right hand of the page.
+8. If the solution is correct, click Save at the top right hand of the page, and then Publish to make the exercise accessible to learners.
 You can also preview the coding exercise by clicking on Preview.

 Please note: coding exercises will only appear published in the curriculum of published courses.

 If the course is not published, then a checkmark will not appear beside the coding exercise when it's been added to the curriculum.

 How to create the exercise solution and evaluation files with Udemy’s AI tool